SteveBarnett/Playing-the-Game-of-Thrones-with-PopcornFlow/workshop-outline.md

 ## Generate problems<br>on stickies

-^ Put up ":point_up: you are here"
+^ 5m
-5m
+Put up ":point_up: you are here" generate lots, can be a bit silly your house

 ---